basham/swit-workshop-impact/slides.md

 - Recycle and store water

 Notes:
 The life support system needs to monitor and manage the environments in which that astronauts will live and work.
 Practically, pressure, temperature, and humidity needs to be maintained.
-Oxygen needs to be produced from wastewater, and cleared of carbon dioxode and volatile gases.
+Oxygen needs to be produced from wastewater, and cleared of carbon dioxide and volatile gases.
 Air needs to be ventilated.
 Water needs to be recycled and stored.

 https://www.nasa.gov/content/life-support-systems